Calcutt and Seven Bridges services

 The developers were happy to comply with Highways England's requests, with work starting in 2018.
 This would have included the construction of a very long entry slip road.
 However, it was discovered that the new slip road would interfere with the main water line, which meant this aspect had to be put on hold.
 While the main build was finished in late 2019, the slip road issue remained unresolved which meant Highways England would not allow it to open.

 The BP filling station and M&S Simply Food store finally opened on 9 December 2020, after the completion of the new slip road.
+At this point, the services signs advertising the southbound site were reinstated.
 The freeholder of the site plans to add electric vehicle charging points and potentially a fast food chain, Costa or Greggs.

 |Cirencester (9 miles)||Services on the A419||Membury (M4 east, 18 miles)|